flowhub/docs.flowhub.io/_posts/2014-01-30-github-integration.md

 categories:
  - documentation
 ---
 When you log into Flowhub we will perform authentication with GitHub that grants Flowhub access to push to your public repositories.
-For paid accounts, we also provide access to all [private GitHub repositories](https://github.com/pricing) that you have.
+For paid accounts, we also provide access to your [private GitHub repositories](https://github.com/pricing).

 ## Enabling private GitHub repositories